Feature image for our blog on Voltmeter - a complete guide

 • Educational portable type mounted on a desktop stand

-• American type Saxon and Fiesta series.
+• American-type Saxon and Fiesta series.

-• Maximum demand indicator / bimetallic ammeters in 2 and 3 pointer types.
+• Maximum demand indicator / bimetallic ammeters in 2 and 3-pointer types.

 The meter housing is made with ABS and polycarbonate plastics.
 Our voltmeters are available in DC permanent magnet moving coil type, AC moving iron type and moving coil rectifier type.
-All our voltmeters are available in a wide range from 10mV – 600V.
+All our voltmeters are available in a wide range from 10mV to 600V.
 We also manufacture digital voltmeters in various sizes (96×48/96×96/48×48) as well as in compact module form.

 If you are someone who is confused about how to select the right voltmeter that fits your budget and application needs.
 Explore our dedicated Blog- “How to select the right ammeter and voltmeter?” for expert guidance on choosing the right one.